abenstirling/abenstirling.github.io/content/lerobot.md

 I took a break from robotics after a machine learning project on [semantic navigation](https://github.com/abenstirling/SemanticNavigation).

-I was at a Christmas party and heard about an open-source initiative for 6 [DoF](https://en.wikipedia.org/wiki/Degrees_of_freedom_(mechanics)) robotic arms.
-There were even Bambu files available, so I printed the SO-100 and got to assembling it as soon as my motors arrived.
+I was at a Christmas party and heard about an open-source initiative for 6 DoF robotic arms called [LeRobot](https://github.com/huggingface/lerobot).
+There were even pre-arranged Bambu 3D printing files available, so I printed the SO-100 and got to assembling it as soon as my motors arrived.
 ![Assembling LeRobot follower arm](/posts/lerobot_1.webp)

 There was an issue where one motor (specifically the 3rd joint from the bottom) would just blink and not work at all.
 I tried getting help, but eventually gave up and packed it away for a bit.